Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 **Chief Medical Information Officer -- Caroline**

-Caroline will be working with Chris the Care Line Manager, and Debra the Data Scientist to determine what factors impact patient length of stay.
+Caroline is working with Chris the Care Line Manager, and Debra the Data Scientist to determine what factors impact patient length of stay.
-Caroline will use the predictions from the length-of-stay (LOS) solution to determine if resources are being allocated appropriately in the hospital network.
+Caroline uses the predictions from the length-of-stay (LOS) solution to determine if resources are being allocated appropriately in the hospital network.
 For example, using the dashboard provided in this solution.